rails/rails/guides/source/active_record_migrations.md

 ### Creating Associations

+Active Record associations are used to define relationships between different models in your application, allowing them to interact with each other through their relationships and making it easier to work with related data.
+To learn more about associations, you can refer to the [Association Basics guide](association_basics.html).

-The generator accepts column type as `references`.
+One common use case for associations is creating foreign key references between tables.
+The generator accepts column types such as `references` to facilitate this process.
 [References](#references) are a shorthand for creating columns, indexes, foreign keys, or even polymorphic association columns.

 For example, generating the following migration will create a `user_id` column and additionally create an index on that column.